THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 This was also a good time to really take a good look at Starry Horizons after 2 years of cruising.
 Our girl looks pretty good!
 She’s got a few cosmetic scratches, dents, and whatnot, but I think she looks really good!
 People still walk on and admire our “new” boat, so I think we are taking pretty good care of her.

 Fortunately, compared to the tropics, NZ is drier and cooler.
 We will have a friend air Starry Horizons out every so often while she’s on the hard, plus the marina will keep an eye on her.
 We will be back to check on her in 5 weeks.

-The crew tied Starry Horizons via 6 lines into the slipway, and the trailer was driven in between her hulls.
-David, the slip manager at Norsand, got in a tender and slipped underneath her bridgedeck to place the blocks.
-Starry Horizons was put on 6 flat blocks, with each pair of blocks being located directly under the bulkheads, to best support the boat.
+The crew tied Starry Horizons via 6 lines into the slipway, and they drove the trailer in between her hulls.
+David, the slip manager at Norsand, got in a tender and slipped underneath her bridge deck to place the blocks.
+He put 6 flat blocks under Starry Horizons, with each pair of blocks located directly under the bulkheads, to support the boat.
 The tide was dropping and the trailer lifted up just a bit to raise SH, and then pulled us out of the water.
-We were maneuvered onto the ramp to take advantage of the drains for a power wash.
+The crew parked Starry Horizons over the drains on the ramp for a power wash.

 You’ll notice in the pictures that our mini keels have turned white.
 That is not supposed to happen.
 When we hauled out in Nanny Cay, we did not power washed Starry Horizons.
 We had the hull cleaned and new bottom paint applied on top of the old stuff.
 We believe that the factory did not properly prep (maybe they didn’t sand?) before they applied primer and bottom paint.
 Anyway, we plan on a DIY bottom job here in NZ, so that’s not too big of a concern.

 We took off for a month back home, and then 5-weeks driving around New Zealand.